thorsten/phpMyFAQ/docs/development.md

 Usually, you don't need to modify these templates, but if you want to, you can do so.
 Please be aware that changes to the admin backend templates can break the functionality of phpMyFAQ.

+## 6.3 Themes

+The default CSS theme is located in the **assets/templates/default** directory and is stored in the file **theme.css**.
+You can create your own CSS theme by copying the default theme and modifying it to suit your needs.
+The CSS theme is based on Bootstrap’s CSS custom properties for fast and forward-looking design and development.
+We support a light and a dark mode in our default theme.

-## 6.3 Custom CSS
+## 6.4 Custom CSS

 You can add custom CSS to your phpMyFAQ installation by adding the CSS code in the admin configuration in the layout tab.
-This way, you can customize the look and feel of your phpMyFAQ installation and you don't want to modify the SCSS files.
+This way, you can customize the look and feel of your phpMyFAQ installation, and you don't want to modify the SCSS files.

 ## 6.4 REST APIs